junxit/us-congress-bills-115/metadata.md

 - Sen. Perdue, David [R-GA] (P000612)
 - Sen. Hyde-Smith, Cindy [R-MS] (H001079)

+## Committees (1)

+- House — Foreign Affairs Committee

 ## Actions

 - 2018-07-10 — Introduced in Senate
 - 2018-07-10 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S4880; text: CR S4879)
 - 2018-07-10 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S4880; text: CR S4879)
+- 2018-07-11 — Message on Senate action sent to the House.
+- 2018-07-11 — Received in the House.
+- 2018-07-11 — Referred to the House Committee on Foreign Affairs.